 Claims like (these are actual ads):

-- “A revolutionary material from this Nevada mine could make investors a fortune in 2013”
+- “A revolutionary material from this Nevada mine could make investors a fortune”

-- “Stores across U.S. selling out of what some call a new ‘miracle’ diet fighter”
+- “Stores across U.S. selling out of what some call a new ‘miracle’ diet formula”

 - “Obey this one weird loophole to get car insurance as low as $9”